learn-co-curriculum/ruby-symbols/README.md

 flatiron_school = {instructors: ["Amanda", "Arel"]}
 ```

-The key expressed like `instructors:` is still interpretted as a symbol by the interpreter, and is actually converted to a hash-rocket when run.
+The key expressed like `instructors:` is still interpreted as a symbol by the interpreter, and is actually converted to a hash-rocket when run.

 ## Instructions